jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 the action.
 - **The Lord's Will:** While this unit is not In Disarray, whenever a friendly \<DYNASTY> CORE unit within 6" that is also not In Disarray makes a hit roll for an attack, you may re-roll a 'tens' roll of 1.
+- **Resurrection Orb (only if equipped):** Once per battle, in your Command phase, the bearer can use its Resurrection Orb.
+If it does, select one friendly \<DYNASTY\> unit within 6" of the bearer that is not at its Starting Strength and has not been targeted by a Resurrection Orb (or equivalent) this phase.
+Then, make X Reactivation rolls for that unit (X = Starting Strength - current number of models).
+Follow each successful Reactivation roll is a Reassembly roll.
+For each successful Reassembly roll, return one of the slain models (with full wounds remaining) to the unit.
+It must be placerd in coherency with the rest of the unit.

 #### > OPTIONS:
-- This model's staff of light can be replaced with one of the following: 1 Hyperphase sword; 1 Void blade; 1 Warscythe.
+- This model's Staff of light can be replaced with one of the following: 1 Hyperphase sword; 1 Void blade.
+- This model's Hyperphase glaive can be replaced with a Warscythe (+5 pts) or Voidscythe (+10 pts).
 - This model can be equipped with a Resurrection orb (+45 pts).
 - This model can be equipped with a Phase Cycler (+15 pts).